pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 This volume is divided into two distinct but interconnected books:

 #### Book 2: The Dynasty Trust Complex
-This book details the "Crown Jewel" of your legal structureâ€”the South Dakota Dynasty Trust.
+This book details the "Crown Jewel" of your legal structure—the South Dakota Dynasty Trust.
 You will move beyond basic estate planning into the realm of institutional wealth preservation.
 -   **Chapter 4** establishes the South Dakota Dynasty Trust, explaining why this specific jurisdiction is non-negotiable for a 365-year vision.
 -   **Chapter 5** provides the operating manual for the trust, ensuring you administer it correctly to maintain its corporate veil.
 -   **Chapter 6** expands into subsidiary trusts like ILITs and GRATs that handle specific asset classes and tax strategies.

 #### Book 3: Business Entity Architecture
-This book details the operational machineryâ€”the LLCs and corporations that generate revenue.
+This book details the operational machinery—the LLCs and corporations that generate revenue.
 -   **Chapter 7** covers the formation and compliance of your Wyoming entities.
 -   **Chapter 8** details the specific structure of the PNR Holdings Complex, including CXI LLC, Obuke LLC, and ToriMedia.
 -   **Chapter 9** provides the playbooks for your operating companies, ensuring they are built on solid legal foundations.